Enjoying our puzzle hints?

 Why is “ROBERT” in the Purple group?

-likely referring to Robert plant, a type of plant or a reference to the lead singer of Led Zeppelin
+a type of plant, likely referring to Robert Plant, the lead singer of Led Zeppelin

 Word definitions